Anushk97/Blog/_posts/2024-08-24-twelth-post.md

 #### 8.3.2 **Choosing the Number of Clusters**:
 - The **Elbow Method** is often used to determine the optimal number of clusters \( k \).
 It involves plotting the inertia against different values of \( k \) and looking for a point where the inertia decreases sharply (the "elbow").

+#### 8.3.3 **When to choose K-Means Clustering?**
+- When you need to find clusters in an unlabeled dataset (i.e., unsupervised learning).
+- When the data naturally clusters into distinct groups, and you need to group similar data points.
+- When you have spherical clusters (K-Means works best when clusters are round and evenly sized).
+- When you need a quick clustering algorithm that is easy to implement and scale.

+***Not suitable when:***
+- The dataset has overlapping or non-spherical clusters (K-Means assumes that clusters a are spherical).
+- The number of clusters 𝑘
+- k is not known in advance (although you can use methods like the Elbow Method to estimate the best k).
+- The dataset contains categorical features, as K-Means operates on numerical data and uses distance metrics like Euclidean distance.

 ---

 ### **8.4 Conclusion**